 17 years building innovative software products and services in agile environments.
 At my best when distilling complex business requirements into a clear, simple and lean software architecture.
 A good communicator, interested in the wider business environment and able to offer strategic insight as well as technical leadership.
 A passion for working with smart (and funny) people to engineer great product.

-Primarily Java server side engineering with a focus on open source tools and cloud computing
+Primarily Java server side engineering with a focus on open source tools, cloud computing and data engineering

 A talent for building developer friendly web service APIs that scale